rainbowdashlabs/sql-java/docs/02/operators.md

 - Multiply `*`
 - Modulo `%`

-You probably know these already and you are best friends.
+You probably know these already, and you are best friends.
 Like in every other language we also have these in sql.

 What you will need to keep in mind is that sql like java does some type conversion on its own.

-Multiplying a integer with a decimal number will result in a decimal number.
-There are several build in functions and other explicit type conversion which can change this, but for now just bear with the fact.
+Multiplying an integer with a decimal number will result in a decimal number.
+There are some build in functions and other explicit type conversion which can change this, but for now just bear with the fact.

 ```sql